Banff Sunshine, alberta

-Contact us for your Banff ski holiday needs.
+Contact us for your Banff Sunshine – Lake Louise – Mt Norquay ski holiday needs.

 Expect innovative beginner programs for those new to the sport.
 For the more experienced skier or snowboarder, the Banff Sunshine snow school offer small group workshops and private sessions to help fine tune your skills.
 With a lesson, you’ll learn new skills which will allow you to ski all the terrain that Banff Sunshine has to offer.
 If you don’t think the school has been successful in achieving this goal, you can go to any resort sales desks and let them know as soon as your lesson is finished.
 They will arrange for another lesson free of charge; that’s their snow guarantee.

-Both group and private lessons, full day and half day are offered at Banff Sunshine with excellent ski instructors from around the globe.
+Banff Sunshine offer ski lessons for group and private, full day and half day sessions with excellent ski instructors from around the globe.

 KIDS SNOW SCHOOL